-If Linux is specified, the reviewer must install a new virtual machine of the last Ubuntu LTS release.
+If Linux is specified, the reviewer must install a new virtual machine of the last Linux Lubuntu LTS release.
+Lubuntu is prefered to Ubuntu since it is lighter and there is less pre-installed software.
 It is easy to create and install a benchmark virtual machine and copy paste it in Virtualbox for example.
 The configuration of a new virtual machine is not something to repeat for every evaluation of a program.
 The Linux installations must be new in order to avoid some already installed libraries.
 Of course some basic software like gcc or make will be installed, but this is why we specify the version of Linux of the tests.
+The programmer who submitted a code can specify a version on which the reviewing process must happen, but this is not encouraged unless there is a good reason.